Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Ventura, California

-Situated between Santa Barbara and Los Angeles in Southern California, the seductive seaside city of Ventura (officially San Buenaventura) is known for its clean beaches, nearly perfect climate and wide array of things to do.
+Situated between Santa Barbara and Los Angeles in Southern California, the seductive seaside city of Ventura (officially San Buenaventura) is known for its clean beaches and wide array of things to do.
 It also happens to have some of the state's best surfing waters.
 Throw in a little Beach Boys music and a bonfire and suddenly it is the early-1960s all over again.

-The city is still growing, up by nearly 20% in the last decade or two, attracting a diverse group of people.
-The cost of living is 65% above the national average, and the median home price is $595,000.
+The city has grown by 5% during the last decade, attracting a diverse group of people.
+The cost of living is 53% above the national average, and the median home price is $610,000.
 Residents lean to the left politically, and 42% of them are age 45 or better.
 Thirty-three percent have at least a college degree.
 The crime rate meets the national average.

 Ventura has a rich cultural scene and is home to a bounty of musicians and artists.
 Musical venues are varied, from concert halls to cafes and churches.
-Theater and dance events are mounted by the Rubicon Theater Company, among many others.
+The Rubicon Theater Company and others present theater and dance performances.
 Art exhibits and galleries are found all across the city.
 There are spas, wineries, beach festivals, gardens, museums and outstanding restaurants.
 Five colleges have a campus here.

 All around the city the soil is rich and fertile, launching a tapestry of color and vegetation, while eucalyptus trees blanket the surrounding hills.
 And life carries on in that mellow California way.